 This popular viewpoint is open throughout year and easily accessible on foot from JR Kushiro-shitsugen Station (10-minute).
 You can see the wetlands and meandering streams from here.
 The Hosooka Visitors Lounge near the viewpoint has a cafe.

 A 20-minute walk north of JR Toro Station along Route 391, the wooden steps lead to the viewing platform of Sarubo where the panorama of lakes and marshes.
 From the viewpoint, a walkway leads to Sarurun Viewpoint (サルルン展望台) and the hidden 79m trigonometrical point (三角点: sankaku-ten).

 Kottaro Shitsugen Viewpoint

 If you are driving on unpaved Prefectural Road 1060 across Kushiro Shitsugen between Toro and Eastern Tsurui, stop by this hilltop viewpoint over the wetland’s deep north.

-JR Senmo Line (釧網本線) runs east side of the wetlands along the serene river of Kushiro-gawa (釧路川).
+JR Senmo Line (釧網本線), between Kushiro and Abashiri, runs east side of the wetlands along the serene river of Kushiro-gawa (釧路川).
 For the fine views, sit on the left side heading from Kushiro.
 You may find it a convenient stopover to look over the wetlands and lakes.

 From June to late September, Kushiro Shitsugen Norokko Train (釧路湿原ノロッコ号) has two daily runs slowly from Kushiro to Toro (50min / ¥640), stopping at Kushiro-shitsugen (23min / ¥440).